XRPLF/xrpl-dev-portal/content/rippled-setup.md

         [validation_seed]
         ssdecohJMDPFuUPDkmG1w4objZyp4

-5. Restart `rippled` validator
+5. Restart `rippled` validator:

         $ sudo service rippled restart

 ## Domain Verification ##

 Network participants are unlikely to trust validators without knowing who is operating them.
 To address this concern, validator operators can associate their validator with a web domain that they operate.
 [Publishing a ripple.txt](#ripple.txt) and [setting the validator's account domain](#account-domain) allows services like [validators.ripple.com](https://validators.ripple.com) to detect the domain associated with the validator.

-### ripple.txt
+### ripple.txt ###

 Publish a [ripple.txt](https://wiki.ripple.com/Ripple.txt) page at your domain with a signed SSL certificate.

 List the validator's `validation_public_key` (generated [above](#validator-setup) in step 3) in the `[validation_public_key]` section.

-### Account domain
+### Account domain ###

-A master seed can be used to generate both a validation public key and a ripple account address (also known as an account id).
-The ripple account id represents an account that is owned by the operator of the validator with the corresponding validation public key.
+A master seed can be used to generate both a validation public key and a Ripple account address.
+Since the same secret key is used for both, whoever operates the validator also controls the account with the corresponding address.
+(The validator's public key and the account address both represent the public key for the same keypair.)

-The steps below describe how to set the domain field of a validator's ripple account.
+The steps below describe how to set the domain field of a validator's Ripple account.

-1. Get the validator's account id using the `validation_seed` generated [above](#validator-setup) in step 3:
+1. Get the validator's account address using the `validation_seed` generated [above](#validator-setup) in step 3:

         $ rippled wallet_propose ssdecohJMDPFuUPDkmG1w4objZyp4
         {